 Not only that, but in September 2016, Linda Sarsour was a featured speaker at the annual convention of the Islamic Society of North America, a group founded by the Muslim Brotherhood.
 You know, the terrorist organisation that influenced Hamas and was inspired by Al-Qaeda.

-in 2012, she spoke at a Muslim Public Affairs Council conference about xenophobic hate crimes.
+In 2012, Linda Sarsour spoke at a Muslim Public Affairs Council conference about xenophobic hate crimes.
 It should be noted that this is a council who views Hezbollah as a ‘liberation movement’ that is ‘fighting for freedom.’

 In August 2015, Sarsour displayed her support for Muhammed Allan, a man who was imprisoned for recruiting suicide bombers and assisting fugitive terrorists, according to the Israel Security Agency.

-How many times does Linda Sarsour have to endorse Sharia Law, or work with organisations linked to terrorism, or display the ISIS salute, for people to recognise that she is not the victim of Islamophobia, but a woman who at least needs to address the criticisms properly rather than shrugging them off as an Islamophobia backlash.
+How many times does Linda Sarsour have to endorse Sharia Law, or work with organisations linked to terrorism, or display the ISIS salute, for people to recognise that she is not the victim of Islamophobia, but a woman who at least needs to address the criticisms properly rather than shrugging them off.